 - Statistical Modelling (SMJ01032): this sub-major is intended to expose students to the theory and practice of statistical modelling.

 UTS: Science is involved in the teaching of science to other areas of the University, including UTS: Engineering and UTS: Health.
 UTS: Science is also involved in offering the following joint undergraduate degree programs.

 - The Bachelor of Science Bachelor of Laws (C10126) is offered in conjunction with UTS: Law.
 In order to qualify for separate awards in science and law, students are required to select an area of specialisation in science so that they can proceed to more advanced studies and thereby obtain recognition in relevant professional fields.
-Science majors available are applied chemistry, applied physics, biomedical science, biotechnology, environmental biology, environmental forensics, marine biology, mathematics, medical science and nanotechnology.
+Science majors available are chemistry, applied physics, biomedical science, biotechnology, environmental biology, marine biology, mathematics, medical science and nanotechnology.
 Graduates from the course are qualified for professional practice as either scientists or lawyers and especially in areas where a knowledge of both disciplines is desirable.